 Panopto content needs a particular approach to copying.

 Panopto is set up to manage video from events the cohort could have attended.
 Reusing content for different modules has to be planned as ths sytem is not really set up for this.
-Talk to Blackboard Support or your local TEL team for help.
+Talk to Blackboard Support or your local Digital Learning Team for help.

 There is something wrong about the device you are trying to consume the media on.